szquchen/MLP-VPT2/README.md

+# MLP-VPT2

+## About
+The software performs VPT2 calculation for the anharmonic vibrational frequencies using machine-learned potentials.

+## Usage
 The VPT2 calculation involves two steps.
 The first is to obtain the cubic and quartic force constants (2 options for this step: Fortran or Python MLPs), and the second step is to compute VPT2 energies for fundamentals, as well as IR and Raman intensities.